Mahal (actress): Career

-Love life and rumored romances
+Romantic life

-Mahal became the subject of controversy involving her romantic life.
-She was known for being in a relationship with singer Jimboy Salazar, who died in 2015, and aspiring actor Aries Navarro.
-She named Salazar as the most "plastic" person she met in showbiz.
-She did not comment any further about Salazar when he decided to marry his boyfriend in March 2015 after coming out as gay.
-At that time, Mahal was in a relationship with Jimmy Navarro, a widower.
+Mahal was the subject of controversy over her romantic life.
+She was known for being in a relationship with singer Jimboy Salazar, who died in 2015, and also with aspiring actor Aries Navarro.
+She named Salazar as the most "plastic" person she had met in showbiz, but did not comment any further on him when he planned to marry his boyfriend in March 2015 after coming out as gay.
+At that time Mahal was in a relationship with Jimmy Navarro, a widower, and not related to Aries Navarro.

-On November 2, 2015, Mahal married Jobbie Hebrio, a butcher and merchandiser in a supermarket, at the Quezon City Hall.
-The marriage was witnessed by singers Mae Rivera and Kissa Kurdi, both close friends of Mahal, and city councilor Victor Ferrer, whose farm in Quezon City was where the wedding reception took place.
-Aries Navarro, not related to Jimmy, was not happy with the news when he heard about Mahal's marriage with Hebrio.
-He said Mahal fooled and cheated on him and that they were still together when Mahal secretly saw Hebrio.
-He also said that he often saw Mahal hiding from him when she was on the phone.
-Mahal said that she was happily in love with her new husband and she asked Aries Navarro to leave her alone, to move on and be happy for her.
-She also said that she felt used by Aries Navarro.
-Aries Navarro said that he was happy for Mahal and that he had no other choice.
-However, after two years of being together, Mahal and Hebrio decided to split up.
+On November 2, 2015 Mahal married Jobbie Hebrio, a butcher and merchandiser in a supermarket at the Quezon City Hall.
+The marriage was witnessed by singers Mae Rivera and Kissa Kurdi, both close friends of Mahal, and city councillor Victor Ferrer, whose farm in Quezon City provided the venue for the wedding reception.
+Aries Navarro was not happy when he heard about Mahal's marriage to Hebrio, saying Mahal fooled and cheated on him, and that they were still together when Mahal secretly started seeing Hebrio.
+Aries said that he often saw Mahal hiding from him when she was on the phone, while Mahal said that she felt used by him but was now happily in love with her new husband.
+She asked Aries to leave her alone, move on, and be happy for her.
+Aries said that he was happy for Mahal and that he had no other choice.
+However after two years of being together Mahal and Hebrio decided to split up.

 Mahal said she was afraid to fall in love again due to her previous relationship with Hebrio and instead decided to prioritize helping her family.
-However, in 2017, Mahal was rumored to have a new boyfriend, Sam Jacinto.
+However, in 2017 Mahal was rumored to have a new boyfriend, Sam Jacinto.
 But Jacinto clarified that they were just friends and asked the public to stop judging their relationship because Mahal was still married.
-She also candidly disclosed that she had a crush on her Owe My Love co-star Joaquin Manansala.
-However, she maintained her professionalism at work.
+She also candidly disclosed that she had a crush on her Owe My Love co-star Joaquin Manansala, but maintained her professionalism at work.

-Mahal lived in Tanauan with Mygz Molino, an indie film actor.
-She had already lived with him in Marikina City, and after the taping of Owe My Love, Molino decided to live in his hometown Tanauan with Mahal.
-But before Molino decided to bring Mahal with him, he asked the permission of her mother and siblings.
-However, some unknown relative did not approve of Mahal and Molino's tandem, accusing Molino of using Mahal for the vlog views to generate income.
-Mahal defended her decision to be with Molino.
-Mahal and Molino had first met in a show in Abra in 2010.
+Mahal had first met indie actor Mygz Molino in a show in Abra in 2010, and had lived with him in Marikina City.
+After the taping of Owe My Love in 2021 Molino wanted to live in his hometown Tanauan with Mahal, but before Molino decided to bring her with him he asked the permission of her mother and siblings.
+However, some unknown relative did not approve of Mahal and Molino's pairing, accusing Molino of using Mahal to get vlog views and generate income.
+Mahal defended her decision to be with Molino and they did live together in Tanauan.

-Ai-Ai delas Alas is impressed by Molino's unconditional and genuine love of Mahal.
-Previously, Mahal was rumored to be interested in Jed Salang, the former husband of delas Alas.